dianeujeneza/DivaApp/README.md

 * Users will be able to register and their data will be saved to firebase
 * Registered users will be able to login and load data from the firebase
+* Registered users will be able to retrieve data from the database

 ## Technologies Used
 Java,Android